 Growing up in Wyoming, and Utah, I had a great interest in the Native American ways.
 My own family history has also included stories linking my family to the Native American culture.

 Like many others, my first exposure to a Native American flute came from listening to a Carlos Nakai CD, and purchasing a flute kit while visiting Zion National Park.
 I assembled the kit and promptly left the flute on a shelf for the next 17 years.

-My interest was rekindled five years ago while visiting Hawaii with my wife.
+My interest was rekindled six years ago while visiting Hawaii with my wife.
 She saw a Native flute and remarked that she would like to learn to play one.
 I told here that if she wanted to play I would make her a flute.
 Where this came from I have no idea as I posses little musical ability or knowledge.
 I made that flute and followed it up with a second flute for my grandson.
 By that time I was hooked.

-Over the course of the past five years, I have made hundreds of flutes in all sizes and keys.
+Over the course of the past six years, I have made hundreds of flutes in all sizes and keys.
 These flutes have been used as aids in meditation practices, spiritual journeys, and a fun and easy instrument to learn to play with others.
 Utilizing a variety of materials and finishes, each flute is different and unique.
 No two flutes are the same, each has its own characteristics and sound quality.